 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in theater.
+The University offers a bachelor of arts (B.A.) in theater.

 The Theater Program provides a broad and solid foundation in the artistic, intellectual, and practical aspects of theater that prepares students for professional careers as actors, playwrights, directors, and designers.
 The program is also excellent preparation for graduate studies.